The Lean Language Reference

 Many array functions in the Lean runtime check whether they have exclusive access to their argument by consulting the reference count in the object header.
 If they do, and the array's capacity is sufficient, then the existing array can be mutated rather than allocating fresh memory.
 Otherwise, a new array must be allocated.

-Despite the fact that they appear to be an ordinary constructor and projection, Array.mk and Array.data take time linear in the size of the array in compiled code.
-This is because they must implement the conversions between linked lists and packed arrays, which must necessarily visit each element.
+Despite the fact that they appear to be an ordinary constructor and projection, Array.mk and Array.toList take time linear in the size of the array in compiled code.
+This is because converting between linked lists and packed arrays must necessarily visit each element.

 Mutable arrays can be used to write very efficient code.
 However, they are a poor persistent data structure.
 Updating a shared array rules out mutation, and requires time linear in the size of the array.
 When using arrays in performance-critical code, it's important to ensure that they are used linearly.